JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 ./hydro_session/collect_all_results.sh run_exercise_1
 ```

- After it's done, you should find a folder `run_exercise_1` which has all the results of this event inside.
-The last line above create a fold `run_exercise_1` and moves all results there.
+The last line above create a folder `run_exercise_1` and moves all results there.
+After it's done, you should find a folder `hydro_session/run_exercise_1` which has all the results of this event inside.

-With the produced `hadron_list.dat` file, the users can apply their own analysis script to compute particle spectra, mean $p_T$, and anisotropic flow coefficients $v_n$.
-Example analysis codes are `analyze_particle_spectra_and_vn.ipynb`.
+With the produced `hadron_list.dat` file, the users can apply the analysis script to compute particle spectra, mean $p_T$, and anisotropic flow coefficients $v_n$.
+In your browser, we first go into the `hydro_session` folder, and then open the notebook `exercise_1_particle_spectra.ipynb` by clicking on it.
+Once the notebook is open, the user can execute the cells in this notebook.
+Press `shift+enter` to execute the cell blocks in the notebook.

+### More about settings and output files

 In `jetscape_user_exercise_1.xml`, we use the following settings